errorcodezero/makerhacks-ii/README.md

 - Game with gyroscope that's a ball in a maze dodging holes(on screen)
 - Game with actual ball and maze with servo motors to tilt the maze and move the ball
 - Clients which are able to talk to each other but each person has to send a message.
 You can't send multiple messages in a row since you need to wait for everyone to respond.
+- Balancing robot with 4 servo legs, 2 tilt sensors, 4 leds for each leg